CodeReclaimers/neat-python/docs/config_file.rst

 creating the `Config` instance; otherwise you need to include whatever configuration (if any) is required for your particular implementation.

+.. index:: elitism

 * *elitism*
     The number of most-fit individuals in each species that will be preserved as-is from one generation to the next. **This defaults to 0.**

+.. index:: survival_threshold

 * *survival_threshold*
     The fraction for each species allowed to reproduce each generation. **This defaults to 0.2.**

 .. note::

-  TODO: There is also a ``min_species_size`` configuration parameter, defaulting to 2, although it is not written out by `DefaultReproduction.write_config`.
+  TODO: There is also a :index:`min_species_size` configuration parameter, defaulting to 2, although it is not written out by `DefaultReproduction.write_config`.

 .. index:: ! genome
 .. index:: !
 DefaultGenome